PhD Scholarship - Work and mental health

 How to apply

-Applicants should submit the following documents to firstname.lastname@example.org:
+Applicants should submit the following documents via email to email@example.com.

-- A 1‐2 page summary of their previous relevant experience or background, and a description of the area of primary prevention that is of particular interest to them;
+- A 1‐2 page summary of their previous relevant experience or background and a brief 1 page description of the area of primary prevention that is of particular interest;

 - CV; and